freenas/freenas-docs/userguide/vms.rst

   performance, but requires the operating system installed in the VM to support VirtIO disk devices.

 A |dockerhost| also has a :guilabel:`password` field.
-This is the log in password for the |dockerhost|.
+This is the login password for the |dockerhost|.

 If a specific sector size is required, enter the number of bytes into